Information for Students

 PHD - SEMINAR

-The Research Seminar Future of Work held at the University of Vienna, will be open for students from all all three universities parcitipating in the Vienna Karl Polanyi Visiting Professorship; the Vienna University of Economics and Business (WU), the University of Vienna and the Central European University (CEU).
+The Research Seminar Global Inequality and the Climate Crisis held at the Vienna University of Economics and Business, will be open for students from all all three universities parcitipating in the Vienna Karl Polanyi Visiting Professorship; the Vienna University of Economics and Business (WU), the University of Vienna and the Central European University (CEU).
 Participation is limited.

 APPLICATION

 Interested Students have to submit an application with a letter of motivation (1 page max) and a CV.
-Please send your application to the following mail-address for further information:
+Please send your application to the following mail-addresses and pay attention to the dateline:

 SEMINAR CONTENT